Bundaberg Airport: Bundaberg War Graves

-Located within the Bundaberg General Cemetery, it contains the burial places of 46 soldiers and airmen of the Australian Forces and five airmen of the United States Army Air Corps.
+Located within the Bundaberg General Cemetery, it contains the burial places of 46 soldiers and airmen of the Australian Forces and five airmen of the United States Army Air Forces.

 Post war

 The Department of Civil Aviation took over Bundaberg Aerodrome on 31 July 1946.
-Bundaberg City Council took over the airport in June 1983.
+Bundaberg Regional Council took over the airport in June 1983.
 A new terminal was opened on 9 May 1986.
-A major extension to Bundaberg Airport was completed in March 2010, making the runway jet capable and also including an expanded Terminal.
+A major extension to Bundaberg Airport was completed in March 2010, making the runway capable of handling jet aircraft such as the Airbus A320 and Boeing 737, and also including an expansion of the terminal.

 Facilities

 The airport resides at an elevation of 107 ft above sea level.
 It has two runways: 14/32 with an asphalt surface measuring 2000 × 30 m and 07/25 with a grassed grey silt clay surface measuring 1128 × 30 m.

+Airlines and destinations

+Link Airways operates services between Bundaberg and Brisbane; QantasLink also has flights from the airport.

+In October 1966, Trans Australian Airlines was granted permission to use the airport despite protestations from Ansett Transport Industries, parent of Bundaberg Airport’s hitherto main operator Queensland Airlines.

+In July 2017, Alliance Airlines commenced operating services in co-operation with Virgin Australia from Brisbane after the latter ceased ATR 72 operations in Queensland.
+Alliance Airlines withdrew from Bundaberg in September 2020.

+In May 2023, Bonza commenced operating a twice-weekly service from Melbourne.
+The service ceased in April 2024 after Bonza was placed in voluntary administration.